swimos/swimos-docs/src/_rust-server/command-lanes.md

 # Overview

 Command Lanes are the simplest type of lanes in SwimOS.
-They are stateless lanes that receive _command_ envelopes and invoke their registered `on_command` lifecycle callback with the received command envelope.
+They are stateless lanes that receive _commands_ and invoke their registered `on_command` lifecycle callback with the received command.
 While command lanes are stateless, any commands received are broadcast to any linked peers.

 Example: using a Command Lane to update the state of another lane: